The Tunnels at the End of the Light

 to which we subscribe

-without a mechanical clock
+no mechanical clock

 measuring the fading hours left